yarnpkg/berry/packages/gatsby/content/advanced/error-codes.md

 ## YN0047 - `AUTOMERGE_IMMUTABLE`

-This error is triggered when Git conflict tokens are found within the `yarn.lock` file while Yarn is executing under the immutable mode (`--immutable` flag in `yarn install`).
+This error is triggered when Git conflict tokens are found within the `yarn.lock` file while Yarn is executing under the immutable mode  (`yarn install --immutable`).

-When under this mode, Yarn isn't allowed to edit any file, not even for automatically resolving conflicts - which is usually something you want to check when running Yarn on CI systems anyway.
+When under this mode, Yarn isn't allowed to edit any file, not even for automatically resolving conflicts.
+This mode is typically used on CI to ensure that your projects are always in a correct state before being merged into the trunk.

-In order to solve this problem, try running `yarn install` again without the `--immutable` flag.
+In order to solve this problem, try running `yarn install` again on your computer without the `--immutable` flag, then commit the changes if the command succeeded.

 ## YN0048 - `AUTOMERGE_REQUIRED`

 This informational message is emitted when Git conflict tokens are found within the `yarn.lock` file.

-Yarn will then try to automatically resolve the conflict the best it can by following its internal heuristic.
-The algorithm itself is very simple: it will take the lockfile from the pulled branch, expand it by adding the information from the local branch, and proceed to run `yarn install` again to recompute anything that could have been lost in the process.
+Yarn will then try to automatically resolve the conflict by following its internal heuristic.

+The automerge logic is pretty simple: it will take the lockfile from the pulled branch, modify it by adding the information from the local branch, and run `yarn install` again to fix anything that might have been lost in the process.

+## YN0049 - `AUTOMERGE_SUCCESS`

+This informational message is emitted when Git conflict tokens were found within the `yarn.lock` file but were automatically fixed by Yarn.
+There's nothing else to do, everything should work out of the box!